Sophie-Louise Dann: Career

 In 2014, she played Barbara Castle in the world premiere production of Made in Dagenham.
 In 2015, she originated the role of Paula in Bend It Like Beckham the Musical at the Phoenix Theatre, London, replacing Ronni Ancona during the rehearsal process.

 In 2017, Dann played the role of Celia in the West End production of the musical The Girls.
 For this role she was nominated for a Laurence Olivier Award for Best Actress in a Musical alongside fellow cast members Joanna Riding, Claire Moore, Claire Machin, Debbie Chazen and Michelle Dotrice.
 On 20 December 2017, the launch of Robert J. Sherman's A Spoonful of Sherman UK/Ireland tour was announced.
 Sophie-Louise Dann was a featured performer in the show alongside Mark Read, Glen Facey and Jenna Innes and Ben Stock.
 She played Madame Thenardier in the UK tour of Les Misérables.
-She will play Madame Morrible in the musical Wicked.
+She is currently playing Madame Morrible in the musical Wicked.